 The first avenue that many people look to sell is through an auction site such as eBay.
 Here, sellers can set up listings and set a bare minimum price that they are willing to accept for the item with the potential to make much more money than they expect.
 There is also the option of setting a fixed price to just try and sell the item.
 This seems like a very viable option but computers are generally very difficult to sell at much value here.
 For one, buyers have to take the sellers word on condition and functionality.

 eBay is an invaluable source though when looking for the value of an item.
 First, you can put in the keywords to search to look for existing items up for auction that may be similar to the item you are selling.
-To get an even better idea though, you can use the advance settings and get the Completed Listings to see what items matching that keyword search have sold and at what prices.
+To get an even better idea though, you can use the advance settings and get the Sold Items to see what items matching that keyword search have sold and at what prices.
 This gives some of the most accurate value results.
 From this, you can then determine if you might get enough to take the time to list it on eBay.

 For additional information on selling items on eBay, I would highly recommend looking over the Learn To Sell section of the About.com eBay site.
-This advice can help you to write appropriate descriptions, take photos and make your item easy to find so they have a better chance to sell.
+This advice can help you to write appropriate descriptions, take photos and make your item easy to find so it has a better chance to sell.
 There is also a specific article on Tips on Buying and Selling Gadgets that is specific to computers and electronics.

 Electronics Buyers/Trade In Programs

 There are a number of electronics buying sites on the market that buy older devices from individuals.
 Typically, the devices are either refurbished for sale/donation, stripped for parts or recycled.
 Devices sold to these companies will generally not fetch as much money as either selling direct through an auction site or individual.
 What they offer is more convenience then doing a direct sell.
 Typically these companies will either offer you direct cash or credit for their products or an affiliate retailer.
-Some examples of this are Gazelle and Amazon.
+Some examples of this are Gazelle and Next Worth.
 Many manufacturers such as Apple also offer plans to buy older products to be used as credit towards new items.

 Now the process is a bit different then a straight up sale.
 First, you log into the site and follow a series of questions about the product you are thinking of turning in.
 These will include things such as specifications on the device (processor speed, RAM, storage space), functional or non-functional parts, cosmetic condition and finally what accessories may come with the system.
 All of this information is compared against their database which is updated frequently based on market trends to end up with an estimate.